-The District is currently applying to EDA for funding to provide infrastructure and road improvements to Keer Inc., a Chinese textile company that intends to build a \$55 million manufacturing plant in Indian Land and hire several hundred new workers.
+The District is currently designing an EDA funded project to provide infrastructure and road improvements to Keer Inc., a Chinese textile company that intends to build a \$55 million manufacturing plant in Indian Land and hire several hundred new workers.

 The City of Lancaster has a two-year branch of the University of South Carolina to provide post secondary educational opportunities to local residents.
-York Technical College operates a satellite training facility in the Town of Kershaw.
+York Technical College operates a satellite training facility in the Town of Kershaw and is opening a new facility in Indian Land.